TrueBlocks/trueblocks-core/README.md

 ## Adding ./bin to your $PATH

-`chifra` will only work if its underlying tools are found in your $PATH.
+`chifra` only works if its underlying tools are found in your $PATH.

 Add the full path to `./trueblocks-core/bin` to your shell's default environment.
 To find the full path, do this